Last Updated on August 11, 2021 by PixelPluck

 7. Tamron 150-600mm Lens

 The Tamron 150-600mm is a fantastic choice on a DX body.
 The final zoom ratio is greater than 600mm because of the crop factor.
-It is the best value for money than any photographer can get for dedicated wildlife and bird photography.
+It is the best value for money that any photographer can get for dedicated wildlife and bird photography.
 The wide range of 150mm to 600mm makes it ideal for sports photography too.
 Tamron 150-600mm Lens is one of the most loved lenses among the photography community.
 If bird photography and wildlife are your genres then blindly go for this lens.

 8. Nikon 50mm f/1.8D Version